Causes of autism

 What causes autism?

 Autism is strongly genetic

-- Families with one child with autism have an increased risk of having another child with autism when compared with the general population.
-The risk of having another affected child is estimated to be around 1 in 5.
+- Families with one child with autism have an increased chance of having another child with autism when compared with the general population.
+The chance of having another affected child is estimated to be around 1 in 5.

 - Family members of a person with autism also tend to have higher rates of autistic traits.